Beside the Mountain

 • I can confirm good quality, honey!

-If you live local to Southern Alberta try my favorite Brouwer Bees Honey!
+If you live locally to Southern Alberta, try my favorite Brouwer Bees Honey!

 Instructions

-These bars are easy to make, follow the step-by-step photos to make your own.
-Full ingredient quantities are listed down below in the recipe card.
+These bars are easy to make.
+Follow the step-by-step photos from my kitchen to make your own.

 Honey, coconut sugar, coconut oil, in pot for flapjacks.